ethanlipson/DensityMap/README.md

 <b>void setContrast(float value)</b>
 <b>float getContrast()</b>

-<b>unsigned char readCell(int x, int y, int z)</b>
-Gets the value at a specific index in the array.
-Blocks when drawing is happening.

-<b>unsigned char readCellInterpolated(float x, float y, float z)</b>
-Gets the interpolated value at a position in the cube.
-Blocks when drawing is happening.
-x, y, and z must all be on the half-open range [0, 1)

 These set and get the image brightness and contrast.
 After the cell shades are mapped onto the closed interval [0, 1], the following formula is applied: